ni/nimble/packages/nimble-components/src/dialog/specs/README.md

     -   `title` - Displayed at the top of the dialog and styled using an appropriate nimble font.
 The title will be used to label the dialog.
 The title will not wrap if it is too long; instead, overflow will be hidden with ellipsis.
     -   `subtitle` - Displayed at the top of the dialog under the title and styled using an appropriate nimble font.
     -   `(default)` - The primary content of the dialog.
 If multiple elements are provided for this slot, they will be stacked vertically with padding between them.
-    -   `footer-start` - Buttons to be displayed left-aligned at the bottom of the dialog.
-    -   `footer-middle` - Buttons to be displayed centered at the bottom of the dialog.
-    -   `footer-end` - Buttons to be displayed right-aligned at the bottom of the dialog.
+    -   `footer` - Displayed at the bottom of the dialog for buttons that perform an action within the dialog.
 -   _Host Classes_
     -   (none)
 -   _Slotted Content/Slotted Classes_